Buyers Guides

 • Available in multiple variations

-In terms of design, there was nothing new or innovative about this traditional tripod guitar stand.
+In terms of design, there was nothing new or innovative about this traditional tripod stand.
 It had the usual array of features, including adjustable height, padding, locking strap, rubber feet on the base, and rubberized cradle padding.
-The key difference between this and many others on the market, though, was that Gator really over engineered this model, resulting in what we thought was an outrageously reliable guitar stand.
+The key difference between this and many others on the market, though, was that Gator really over-engineered this model, resulting in what we thought was an outrageously reliable stand.

 The folding legs made it easy to transport and store away.
-The steel frame was robust, and extremely stable.
-We found that the extra weight helped to prevent wobbles when we were picking up or putting down guitars – something that can be a real problem for tripod guitar stands.
+The steel frame was robust and extremely stable.
+We found that the extra weight helped to prevent wobbles when we were picking up or putting down guitars – something that can be a real problem for tripod stands.

 Verdict: This Gator adjustable guitar stand was seriously impressive.
-It offered exceptional build quality, and excellent flexibility.
-Not only was it height adjustable, but its support arms were big enough for both electric and acoustic guitars.
+It offered exceptional build quality and excellent flexibility.
+Not only was its height adjustable, but its support arms were big enough for both electric and acoustic guitars.

 Editor's Choice Tripod Guitar Stand